OleSkaar/Plunder/Index/Treasure and XP.md

 Defeating monsters also grants the party XP, as listed in their stat block.

 ## Fallen comrades
 Bringing back the body of a fallen comrade and giving them a proper burial grants XP equal to 20% of their XP total.
+This does not apply if they were willfully slain by another PC.

 ## What is treasure?
 Gems, jewelry, gold, and finely crafted objects all count as treasure, and XP is awarded according to their value in SP, divided equally between party members.